Lucas4lves/tf-sigma-test-task/README.md

-# Junior Devops Engineer @Sigma Software - Test Task on Terraform
+# Devops Engineer @Sigma Software - Test Task on Terraform

 ## Using variables
 * Make sure to have a local variables file (e.g: env.tfvars) with the following key/value pair: